dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_binpacking.rst

 >>> for i in range(num_items):
 ...     one_bin_per_item = cqm.add_constraint(sum(item_in_bin[i]) == 1, label=f'item_placing_{i}')

 2. Each bin has limited capacity.
-You can express this constraint for each bin :math:`b_j` by summing over :math:`i` per value of :math:`j`:
+You can express this constraint for each bin, :math:`b_j`, by summing over :math:`i` per value of :math:`j`:

     .. math::